Batman Beyond: Return of the Joker (video game): Development and release

 Developed by Kemco, Batman Beyond: Return of the Joker is based on the direct-to-video film of the same name.
-The film was released on October 24, 2000 and was an adaptation of the television series Batman Beyond.
+The film was released on October 24, 2000, and was an adaptation of the television series Batman Beyond.
 It is the only Batman Beyond video game ever made.
-Kemco first presented Game Boy, Playstation and Nintendo 64 versions of Batman Beyond: Return of the Joker at E3 2000.
-On September 5, 2000, Kemco announced it join with Ubisoft to publish Batman Beyond: Return of the Joker.
-The PlayStation and Nintendo 64 versions were released in North America on October 30, 2000 and Europe on December 15, 2000, while the Game Boy Color port was released on November 30, 2000.
-The Playstation version was released by Jack of All Games in Australia in May 2001.
+Kemco first presented Game Boy, PlayStation and Nintendo 64 versions of Batman Beyond: Return of the Joker at E3 2000.
+Kemco joined with Ubisoft to publish Batman Beyond: Return of the Joker.
+The PlayStation version was released in North America on October 30, 2000, and Europe on December 15, while the Game Boy Color port was released on November 15.
+The Nintendo 64 version released on December 13, 2000, in North America.
+The PlayStation version was released by Jack of All Games in Australia in May 2001.

 Preview coverage from publications was very low.
 Only IGN covered the E3 presentation, and were the first to reveal certain aspects of the game, as well as several screenshots and videos of it.
 This included its 3D action fighting genre, the source material it was based on, the plot, and the fact that Batman fights in "hallways and narrow rooms" against clown enemies armed with big weapons.
 The website claimed that despite its popular license, it had skepticism towards it lack of innovation with its genre and that Batman's suit and weapons did not inflict any more damage than the regular punches and kicks.
 It was also critical towards the poor translation from Japanese to English in the press materials.
 Nintendo Power's only bit of coverage of the Nintendo 64 version before its release was a one-page article in the October 2000 issue.

 Reception

-Reviews of the Nintendo 64 and Playstation versions of Batman Beyond: Return of the Joker were overwhelmingly negative.
+Reviews of the Nintendo 64 and PlayStation versions of Batman Beyond: Return of the Joker were overwhelmingly negative.
 Sources such as Electronic Gaming Monthly, Game Informer, GameRevolution, and IGN gave extremely low scores and comparisons to Superman 64 (1999).
-In January 2006, Electronic Gaming Monthly ranked the Playstation version as the tenth worst-reviewed game in the magazine's entire run, the Nintendo 64 release listed as one of only five honorable mentions.
+In January 2006, Electronic Gaming Monthly ranked the PlayStation version as the tenth worst-reviewed game in the magazine's entire run, the Nintendo 64 release listed as one of only five honorable mentions.
+In its 2023 ranking of every North American N64 game, Hard Drive called Return of the Joker the worst title on the console, saying it was a "devastatingly bad brawler that’s as devoid of redeeming qualities as Bruce Wayne is parents."
 Even the least cynical critics expressed disappointment, concluding only beginner gamers, beat-'em'-up enthusiasts, and fans of the source material would enjoy it for a short time.

 The Game Boy Color version was more well-received, although covered less and with generally mixed reviews.
-Its most enthusiastic critic was Total Game Boy's Ian Osborne, who called it one of the best beat 'em ups on the handheld console: "This is one top title.
-Bold, exciting, gripping – everything a game should be."
+Its most enthusiastic critic was Total Game Boy's Ian Osborne, who called it one of the best beat 'em ups on the handheld console.